mendix/docs/howtogeneral/mendixcloud/maintenance-windows.md

 1. Go to the "Environment Details" Page of the environment you want to configure the maintenance window for
 2. Go to the "Maintenance" tab
 3. Here you can configure your preferred maintenance window.
+Transport rights for this environment are required.
 Click the Change button to modify the preferred maintenance window of your environment.
 All windows are defined in UTC time format.
 Please see the table below for the time in other time zones.
 4. When a maintenance operation is planned, it will show up under "Planned Maintenance".
 By default it will be planned in your preferred maintenance window.
 You can override the maintenance window of a specific maintenance operation by clicking "Override".

 # ![](attachments/19203296/19399087.png)